Thirty-sixth Amendment of the Constitution of Ireland

 The Thirty-sixth Amendment of the Constitution of Ireland (previously bill no. 29 of 2018) is an amendment to the Constitution of Ireland which permits the Oireachtas to legislate for abortion.
-The constitution had previously prohibited abortion unless there was a serious risk to the life of the mother.
+The constitution had previously prohibited abortion, unless there was a serious risk to the life of the mother.

-The proposal is often described as the Repeal of the Eighth Amendment, referring to the 1983 constitutional amendment which guaranteed the right to life of the unborn, making abortion illegal unless the pregnancy was life-threatening.
+The proposal is often described as the Repeal of the Eighth Amendment, referring to the 1983 constitutional amendment which guaranteed the right to life of foetuses, making abortion illegal unless the pregnancy is life-threatening.
 The 2018 amendment replaces Article 40.3.3° of the Constitution, which was added in 1983 and amended in 1992.

 The bill was introduced to the Oireachtas on 9 March 2018 by the Fine Gael minority coalition government, and completed its passage through both houses on 27 March 2018.
-It was put to a referendum on 25 May 2018 and approved by 66.4% of voters.
-The amendment took effect once signed into law by President Michael D. Higgins on 18 September 2018.
+It was put to a referendum on 25 May 2018, and was approved by 66.4% of voters.
+The amendment took effect when signed into law by President Michael D. Higgins on 18 September 2018.